-For background, in Fiscal Year 2012 (beginning July 1, 2011), the Agency's annual operating budget was reduced from \$8.5 million to \$5.64 million.
+For background, in Fiscal Year 2012 (beginning July 1, 2011), the Agency's annual operating budget was reduced by nearly \$3 million, from \$8.5 million to \$5.64 million.
 This led to a reduction of about half of the Agency's staff.
 The Consumers' Counsel has continued to serve Ohioans, consistent with this reduced budget.
 Cost reductions that were developed at that time are continuing, as are our efforts for more efficiencies.
 The continuing cost reductions from the decreased budget include: the earlier workforce reductions (several dozen positions); closing the consumer call center; and reducing floor space from the rent.
 I am grateful to the Consumers' Counsel's staff for their dedication and productivity in our services to Ohioans.

-Efforts at cost control include hiring some contract workers through the State's staffing agencies instead of hiring permanent employees, hiring some employees on a part-time basis, and hiring contractors instead of employees for some projects.
+Efforts at cost control include hiring some contract workers through the State's temporary staffing agencies instead of hiring permanent employees, hiring some employees on a part-time basis, and hiring contractors instead of employees for some projects.
 Also, we have minimized travel and travel expense.
 In addition, there are efficiencies through technology.
 An example is the State's centralizing of IT licensing.
 We participate in that program to purchase word processing, email and related software in a way to control and reduce such expenditures through the State's buying power.
 The Agency has virtualized most of its network servers, meaning less hardware needs to be purchased.
 We use our website, Twitter account and YouTube videos to reach more Ohioans.

-Having said that, the Agency has experienced increased costs since 2015 related to State "parity" increases for employee salaries and for increases in the cost of employee medical coverage benefits.
+Having said that, the Agency has experienced increased costs since 2015 related to State "parity" increases for employee salaries and for increases in the cost of employee healthcare benefits.
 Additional State parity increases for employees are anticipated during the upcoming biennium.
 Further, the preceding Administration reduced the Agency's budget by \$100,000 for the current biennium.
-Those circumstances together (at about \$600,000) have pressed our operating budget resources.
-I am aware of a legislator's intention to propose a corresponding increase of \$600,000 for the Agency's budget, and I would gratefully support that increase for our services to Ohio consumers.
-Also, at OCC Governing Board meetings there has been interest by a few Board members for seeking a budget increase for the Agency's services to Ohioans.
-I note that we are in a period of change for the electric industry and electric consumers, which is an important time for consumers to have a voice in those changes.
-During my time as Agency director since 2012, I have not sought a budget increase, even after the budget reduction of about \$3 million in 2011.
+Those circumstances together, amounting to more than \$600,000, have pressed our operating budget resources for consumer protection.
+In this regard, I understand that several Representatives in the House have submitted amendments to propose an increase of \$600,000 for the Agency's budget.
+I gratefully support their proposed increase for our services to Ohio consumers.
+Also, at OCC Governing Board meetings there has been interest expressed by a few Board members for seeking a budget increase for the Agency's services to Ohioans.
+Additionally, I note that we are in a period of change for the electric industry and electric consumers, which is an important time for consumers to have a voice in those changes.
+Finally, I note that during my time as Agency director since 2012, I have not sought a budget increase.